caike/ws-challenge/README.md

 ## How to run this code

-There are two ways to run this code locally:

-1- Installing runtimes natively
-2- Using Docker

-### Installing runtimes natively

-1. On the _backend_ folder, check the `.tool-versions` file.
-This file lists suggested Elixir/Erlang runtime versions.
-If using `asdf` to manage versions (highly recommeded), then run `asdf install` inside this folder to install them.
+1. Let's start by installing the supported language versions.
+If using `asdf` to manage versions (highly recommeded), then run `asdf install` inside the root folder of this project to install Erlang, Elixir and NodeJS.
+If not using `asdf`, then check for the supported versions on the `.tool-versions` file and install them accordingly.

+2. Make sure PostgreSQL is running locally and accepting connections with credentials for `username: "postgres", password: "postgres"`.
+If that's not the case, then make sure to update `config/dev.exs` with the proper access credentials.

-2. Still on the _backend_ folder, run `mix deps.get` do install dependencies, `mix ecto.setup` to create the db, run migrations and insert seed data.
-Finally, start the backend server with `iex -S mix` or `mix phx.server`.
-No need to worry about Node.js since this app is strictly API and will not be serving static assets.
+3. Enter the _backend_ folder and run `mix deps.get` to install dependencies.
+Then, run `mix ecto.setup` to compile the project, create the database, run migrations and insert seed data.

+4. Start the backend server with `iex -S mix` or `mix phx.server`.
+No need to worry about the Node.js error since this app is strictly API and will not be serving static assets.

-3. Open a new terminal tab, and on _frontend_ folder of the project run `yarn install` and `yarn start`.
+5. Open a new terminal tab, go to the _frontend_ folder.
+Run `npm install` to install the frontend dependencies and then `npm start` to spin up the front-end app.

-4. Access the app at http://localhost:3000 and it should look like so:
+5. Access the app at http://localhost:3000 and it should look like so:

 ![todo](docs/todo.gif)

-### Using Docker

-First, make sure no other services are running locally on ports **3000** or **4000**.

-With Docker running, run the following commands from the root folder of this project:

-1- `make build`
-1- `make up`

-Wait a few minutes until all three services are up (postgres, backend and frontend) and visit http://localhost:3000

 ## Coding Challenge